igorp74/ToDo/README.md

-          -eM, --end-minute     End minute (0-59) (default: 0) -b, --break-minutes   Break duration in minutes for this day (default: 0) workhours list    List all defined working hours.
+          -eM, --end-minute     End minute (0-59) (default: 0) -b, --break-minutes   Break duration in minutes for this day (default: 0) workhours list    List all defined working hours. workhours del     Delete working hours for one or more days or delete all.
+          --days        Comma-separated day of week numbers or ranges to delete working hours for (e.g., '1,2,3-5') --all Delete all working hours

   `projects`      List all projects.